Gregory Adams PT, MS, CCS, CEP

 Summary of qualifications

-Greg's professional background includes working in Neonatal and Adult ICUs.
-Greg has worked with patients who have undergone transplants, lung volume reductions, valve replacements, and bypasses.
+Greg's professional background includes working in Neonatal and Adult ICUs in 16 different hospitals, in 9 different states.
+Greg has worked with trauma, medical and surgical patients, icluding those who have undergone transplants, lung volume reductions, valve replacements, and bypasses.
 His specialized experience includes 2 years on a ventilator rehab unit and several years as a traveling Physical Therapist during which he had the opportunity to learn a variety of techniques used in ICUs nationwide.

 Greg is a board certified Cardiovascular and Pulmonary Clinical Specialist through the American Board of Physical Therapy Specialties.